-Pamela Stern is a socio-cultural anthropologist who conducts research in two main topical areas: 1) citizenship, and 2) the history and practice of anthropology.
+I am socio-cultural anthropologist.
+I do research in two main topical areas: 1) citizenship, and 2) the history and practice of anthropology.

-Dr. Stern’s research on citizenship focuses on the ways in which individuals and communities experience and enact their feelings of obligation and belonging to each other and to the state.
-She is particularly interested in employment as a site of citizenship attachment.
-Dr. Stern has conducted ethnographic fieldwork related to citizenship in three sites, all within Canada: Ulukhaktok, an Inuvialuit community in the Northwest Territories; Cobalt, Ontario; and New Westminster, British Columbia.
+My research on citizenship focuses on the ways in which individuals and communities experience and enact their feelings of obligation and belonging to each other and to the state.
+I am particularly interested that people interact with institutions of the state.
+I have conducted ethnographic fieldwork related to citizenship in three sites, all within Canada: Ulukhaktok, an Inuvialuit community in the Northwest Territories; Cobalt, Ontario; and New Westminster, British Columbia.

 In my critical survey of ethnographic research in the Canadian North, I am interrogating the involvement of anthropologists, geographers, and other social scientists in Canadian government’s administration of Inuit lands and communities in the decades immediately following the Second World War.
 This historical ethnography involves archival work and oral history with ethnographers from the period when Inuit were resettled into newly established permanent towns and villages where they were subjected to day-to-day surveillance by institutions and agents of the state.

 Nunavut’s Urban Futures: Housing and an Emerging Northern Public Realm, SSHRC Insight Grant, 2014-2018 (co-applicant with Mason White, School of Architecture, Univ. of Toronto (P.I.) and Lola Shepard, University of Waterloo).
 Searchable annotated bibliography on Inuit housing in Canada.